SimVascular/simvascular.github.io-archive/source/documentation/installation/_mac.md

 	  <figcaption class="svCaption" ></figcaption>
 	</figure>

+3. SimVascular contains two different GUIs.
+To use the new GUI, please first create an empty text file your home folder:

+		Open a terminal (found underneath Launchpad->Other).
+		Type “touch ~/.simvascular_default_qt”

-3. Launch SimVascular through your Applications folder or using the Terminal (see step 5).
+4. Launch SimVascular through your Applications folder or using the Terminal (see step 4).

-4. (Optional) To run svSolver from the GUI, you will need to install mpich through MacPorts.
-MacPorts is available at <a href="https://www.macports.org/"target="blank"> macports.org</a>:

-        sudo port install mpich-gcc46
+		A dialog may popup when launching, saying: “SimVascular” can’t be opened because it is from an unidentified developer.”.
+		Go to System Preferences -> Security & Privacy -> General, click “Open Anyway”.
+		If it doesn't work, turn on  "Anywhere" for "Allow apps downloaded from"; After SimVascular lauches, turn it back on to "Mac App Store and identified developers".

-5. (Optional) To install the SimvVascular command line tools run:
+5. (Optional) You can also launch SimVascular using the Terminal.
+To install the SimvVascular command line tools run:

 		sudo /Applications/SimVascular.app/Contents/Resources/setup-symlinks.sh